 Skye is a large island with many of the places of interest located along dead end single track roads.
 As a result, you are limited in how much you can cover in a day and you need to schedule at least a 2 night stopover.

-Explore Skye - We provide directions for a tour that includes the famous scenic landmarks of Skye as well as Dunvegan Castle, Talisker Distillery, craft shops, tearooms, pubs and walks.
-More than enough to fill 2 whole days on Skye. ~138 miles
+Explore Skye - We provide directions for a tour of the island that includes the famous scenic landmarks of Skye as well as Dunvegan Castle, Talisker Distillery, craft shops, tearooms, pubs and walks.
+More than enough to fill 2 whole days on Skye.
+Driving Distance: ~138 miles

 Alternative Day Trip around Loch Alsh & Loch Hourn - Skye can be a very busy place so we also provide directions for a tour around this quieter area where you can take in one of our favourite viewpoints, soak up the atmosphere at mysterious Iron Age Brochs, or enjoy a cup of coffee in one of the remotest tearooms in Scotland.
 You can return to Skye via a tiny car ferry that operates from Easter – October.

 We provide 2 route options for the drive from Skye to Inverness:

 The more direct route takes you past Eilean Donan and we give you tips on where to go for a different photo shot of this iconic castle.
 We also suggest a small detour so that you can visit Plockton, arguably the prettiest village in Scotland.
 Traveling east, you come to Loch Ness and can choose between a drive past Urquhart Castle and the various “Nessie” attractions, OR a scenic road that passes along the quieter southern side of Loch Ness.